semantic-flow/sflo/documentation/principle.dereferencability-for-humans.md

 created: 1751300673030
 ---

-If you put any [[concept.mesh.resource]]'s URL in a browser, it should return some useful context.
+If you put any [[resource]]'s URL in a browser, it should return some useful context.